Avoid Bike Accidents with Cars this Spring

-Traffic safety data from the National Highway Traffic Safety Administration shows 5,376 pedestrians and 818 bicyclists were killed in crashes with motor vehicles in 2015 along with 45,000 people injured.
+Traffic safety data from the National Highway Traffic Safety Administration shows 5,376 pedestrians were killed in 2015.
+In 2018, the NHTSA reports that 857 bicyclists were killed in crashes and 47,000 people were injured.
 These deaths accounted for 17.7 percent of the 35,092 total U.S. fatalities that year and just over two percent of the total number of people killed and injured in traffic crashes.
 A report by the Governors Highway Safety Association, funded by State Farm insurance, also determined that the increase in bike deaths of 12.2 percent in 2015 grew more quickly than the rise in overall traffic fatalities that year.

 If you or a loved one was the victim of a bike accident with a car you could benefit from the help of a bike accident personal injury lawyer.
 He or she may be able to get you a settlement for pain and suffering several times what you could negotiate on your own.